vidyar/nodedrachtio/README.md

         debug('b2bua connected successfully') ;
     }) ;
 }) ;
-// in the case of failure, the callback is passed an object
-// representing the SIP status line on the response to the UAC INVITE, e.g
-//   { phrase: 'Not Implemented', status: 501, version: 'SIP/2.0' }
 ```

+> In the case of failure on the outbound INVITE, the callback is passed an object
+> representing the SIP status line on the response to that INVITE, e.g
+>        { phrase: 'Not Implemented', status: 501, version: 'SIP/2.0' }

 ## Middleware